 - It helps to improve your dog’s obedience and responsiveness to training.

-- It is great exercise for both you and your dog, constantly running around an obstacle course is hard work.
+- It is a great exercise for both you and your dog, constantly running around an obstacle course is hard work.
 You can get fit together.

 - It provides your dog with some much needed mental stimulation.
 Dogs that do agility on a regular basis are less likely to become bored and disruptive.